yufengwudcs/ScisTree2/README.md

 This is an enhanced version of Scistree1 (Wu, Accurate and efficient cell lineage tree inference from noisy single cell data: the maximum likelihood perfect phylogeny approach, Bioinformatics, 2020).

 # Getting started
 Download the source code from GitHub repository.
 Decompress it if you download as a zip file.
-Open a console window and go the main source code directory.
+Open a console window and enter the main source code directory called "ScisTree2-source-code".
 Type "make".
 That should be all you need!

+The executable is called "scistree".
+You can find whether it is built by doing a "ls".

 Check if ScisTree2 is ready to run by typing: "./scistree".
 You should see some output about the basic usage of ScisTree2.